 All Weather Flat Course

-The second race at Newcastle’s All-Weather Championships Finals Day on Good Friday is for the stayers, the two mile Marathon.
+The penultimate race at Newcastle’s All-Weather Championships Finals Day on Good Friday is for the stayers, the two mile Marathon.

 Winning trainers include some of the biggest names in UK flat racing with Saeed bin Suroor, Mark Johnston and Andrew Balding all victorious since the first Championships Marathon Final in 2014.